Mortiton/EggPal-V2/README.md

 - **React**: Utilises the React library for building the user interface with components that manage their own state and compose to form complex UIs.
 - **Next.js**: Enhances React by enabling server-side rendering, static site generation, and handling routing with the App Router, improving SEO and load times.
-- **Zustand**: A state management library used to handle the global state across the React components efficiently.
 - **CSS Modules**: Ensures that all CSS styles are locally scoped to components and pages, preventing style leakage.

 #### Backend

 - **Node.js**: Provides the runtime environment for the backend logic, leveraging JavaScript for server-side scripting.
 - **Next.js API Routes**: Used to create RESTful API endpoints that the frontend consumes.
-These are structured within the `src/app/api` directory with specific routes for different data needs (e.g., `/api/[palName]` and `/api/palCards`).

 #### Database